sapcc/juno/libs_deprecated/communicator/README.md

+## ⚠️ Deprecated

+This application is deprecated and no longer maintained.
+Please refer to [cloudoperators/juno](https://github.com/cloudoperators/juno) for the latest updates and active development.

 # Communicator

 The "Communicator" library empowers seamless message exchange across various contexts, including multiple tabs on the same origin, by utilizing events.
 It offers a versatile range of communication options, including broadcast events for widespread interaction and one-to-one messaging capabilities.